ulfschneider/compose-css/doc/doc.md

 ## Breakpoints

-Each breakpoint triggers a change in base font size.
+Each breakpoint *can* trigger a change in base font size.
 The wider the screen, the taller the font size.
-While the breakpoints are measured in <code>px</code>, the widths are measured in <code>rem</code>.
-That means, when a breakpoint triggers an increase in font size, the width will automatically increase as it´s based on <code>rem</code> font size.
+While the breakpoint widths are measured in <code>px</code>, the other widths are measured in <code>rem</code>.
+That means, when a breakpoint triggers a change in font size, the <code>rem</code>-based width will automatically change.
 The <code>rem</code>-based width must not fit into the breakpoint width.
-For example, if you don´t increase font size at certain breakpoints, having <code>rem</code>-based widths exceeding the breakpoint widths doesn´t trigger text layout changes.
+For example, if you don´t increase/change font size at certain breakpoints, having <code>rem</code>-based widths exceeding the breakpoint widths doesn´t trigger text layout changes.
 Configure the settings with the following custom variables:

 <table>
 <thead>